Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-A change-of base matrix $\b{S}_\rho$ for the entire space of tensor components is obtained by solving Eq.~\ref{eq:infer-cob} for increasingly higher $\ell$, stopping when the sum of dimensions of all solutions, including multiplicities, is equal to the dimension of $\rho$.
-Concretely, $\b{S}_\rho$ is the square matrix formed by stacking individual solutions vertically:
+A change of basis matrix $\tens{S}_\rho$ for the entire space of tensor components is obtained by solving Eq.~\ref{eq:infer-cob} for increasingly higher $\ell$, stopping when the sum of dimensions of all solutions, including multiplicities, is equal to the dimension of $\rho$.
+Concretely, $\tens{S}_\rho$ is the square matrix formed by stacking individual solutions vertically:

-The rows of $\b{S}_\rho$ that correspond to a given subspace are a basis for that subspace.
-Choosing the rows to be orthonormal, one can convert the tensor components in $\vflat(\b{T})$, originally on the Cartesian basis, into the irreducible or spherical basis with the operation $\b{S}_\rho\vflat(\b{T})$.
+The rows of $\tens{S}_\rho$ that correspond to a given subspace are a basis for that subspace.
+Choosing the rows to be orthonormal, one can convert the tensor components in $\vflat\qty(\tens{T})$, originally on the Cartesian basis, into the irreducible or spherical basis with the operation $\tens{S}_\rho\vflat\qty(\tens{T})$.
 The flattened tensors expressed in the spherical basis are thus a direct sum of the spherical tensors.
 The different bases (Cartesian vs. spherical) and the associated structure of the representations are illustrated in Fig.~\ref{fig:decompose-to-irreps}.